-The Vice President for Student Services will attend meetings of the Judicial Board in an advisory capacity only.
+The Associate Vice President for Student Services will attend meetings of the Judicial Board in an advisory capacity only.
 In any meeting of the Judicial Board, three members constitute a quorum.
-The decision of the Judicial Board is final, except for review by the President.
+The decision of the Judicial Board is final, except for review by the Vice President for Student Services.